 We traveled to the Cabot Farmer’s Village Store Market in Waterbury, Vermont, specializing in Vermont products.
 You may have noticed by now that this was a fun shopping trip enveloped in the captivating nature of Vermont, and it’s quiet and lovely.

-I thought these items clever enough to share.
+I thought these items were clever enough to share.

 Morse Farm and Maple Sugar Works